 "I hate that word—'lucky'.
 It cheapens a lot of hard work.
 Living in an apartment without any heat and paying for dinner with dimes—I don't think I felt myself lucky back then.
 Doing plays for fifty bucks and trying to be true to myself as an artist and turning down commercials where they wanted a leprechaun.
 Saying I was lucky negates the hard work I put in and spits on that guy who's freezing his ass off back in Brooklyn.
 So I won't say I'm lucky.
 I'm fortunate enough to find or attract very talented people.
 For some reason, I found them, and they found me."

 Some notable works:

 Peter has also appeared on "The Daily Show with Jon Stewart" (in which he gave a hilarious five-minute interview) and as "Peter Drunklage", the brother-in-law of Bobby Moynihan's "Drunk Uncle" character, on a surprise appearance during an episode of "Saturday Night Live"; the two gave a drunken rendition of "I Wanna Know What Love Is" in between ill-informed pot-shots at pop culture talking points.

 Peter was tabbed to host SNL in April 2016, with musical guest Gwen Stefani.
 The two performed together in a memorable and hilarious skit entitled "Space Pants" that has since become a meme.
 Another great skit on Peter's episode was a parody of the reality show "Naked and Afraid".
-Paired with the Leslie Jones, both naked in a forest, which is silly even without context given that Leslie is a loud, outspoken black woman while Peter is half her size and more than a little intimidated.
+Paired with the Leslie Jones, both naked in a forest, which is silly even without context given that Leslie is a loud, towering, outspoken black woman while Peter is half her size and more than a little intimidated.
 The skit ends with the pair spooning (with Peter as the little spoon, of course) together for warmth, a look of unbridled terror on Peter's face the whole time.

 Reddit IAmA with Peter Dinklage